phuclhv/blog_django/README.md

 </p>

 <p align="center">
-Simple blog made by Django as a part of my Django learning process.
+Full-featured blog site made by Django as a part of my Django learning process.
 Comments are added to explain learning points.
 </p>